 Glorious!
-The Cutest of white painted bridges amongst white bark gum trees, ponds, willows and gorgeous flora.
+The Cutest of white-painted bridges amongst whitebark gum trees, ponds, willows, and gorgeous flora.
 Even better, stop into the centennial park cafe, for a coffee or cider!
-Great little rustic backdrop for your photos.
+A great little rustic backdrop for your photos.

 6. Observatory Hill.

 Ok, this one fights with Hyde park for my fav location!
-Its like you are on top of all of Sydney.
+It’s like you are on top of all of Sydney.
 The views from the hill make the cutest of backdrops.
-Walk around the back of the park and you have the “Observatory”, an divine old world building that looks spectacular (can’t actually enter the place) but the gated paths and large sandstone brickwork is awesome.
-You can also access the harbour bridge from this point as well, like you can literally walk on the bridge!
+Walk around the back of the park and you have the “Observatory”, a divine old world-building that looks spectacular (can’t actually enter the place) but the gated paths and large sandstone brickwork is awesome.
+You can also access the harbour bridge from this point as well.
+Like you can literally walk on the bridge!
 And best of all, easy parking and rarely any city congestion.